MAES-Pyramids/MAES-Pyramids/README.md

 ## I'm a Computer Science  Student

-- 👨‍💻 I’m a MERN Stack developer, currently working on technologies like JavaScript, Node.js etc.
+- 👨‍💻 I’m a MERN Stack developer, currently working on technologies like react, Node.js etc.
 - 📚 I’m learning currently more about Frontend and Backend technologies 😅.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
- - 💬 Ask me in genral about Java Script and I'will try to help.
+ - 💬 Ask me in genral about Java Script and I'will try to help if i can.
-- ⚡ Fun fact: I love playing ping pong 🏓.
+- ⚡ Fun fact: I love playing ping pong 🏓 so may be if you can 😉.

   </div>